How to Build a Field Service App [The Ultimate Guide]

-About 20% of all field service companies attract their workforce from third-parties (independent technicians).
-Third-parties allow companies to expand skills variability and geographic area of service while reducing the operational costs.
+About 20% of all field service companies attract their workforce from third parties (independent technicians).
+Third-parties allow companies to expand skills variability and geographic area of service while reducing operational costs.

-Difficult to track the changes in the technician schedule to alert the client about a delay.
+- Difficult to track the changes in the technician scheduled to alert the client about a delay.

 Solution: Dispatching, Alerts, and CRM Knowledge Database.

 A big company with a large team of technicians, multiple fleets, and many departments of the administrative staff will deal with large volumes of orders and need very accurate dispatching and dynamic scheduling.
 They already may use separate systems like CRM, ERP, and Accounting, but there is still no consolidation of information for analysis.